lepinekong/mycodesnippets/readable/vscode.markdown-index.md

 ### vscode.markdown-index

-Copy and paste this snippet in red.json (don't forget the "," separator):
+Paste this snippet in red User.Snippets (don't forget the "," separator):

 ```